 • Slasher/Splatter - Narratives that involve multiple incidents of extreme violence and gore.
 Usually involves one or more perpetrators stalking multiple victims.

 • Thriller/Suspense - Suspenseful narratives without any Fantasy or Science Fiction elements.

 • Mystery/Noir - Detective stories and other narratives involving investigations into matters that are usually concealed from the audience as well as the characters.

 • Animation - Includes cartoons, stop-motion, CGI, etc.

-• Documentary – Non-fictional depictions of subject matter closely related to the other festival categories.
+• Documentary – Non-fictional depictions of subject matter which must be closely related to the other festival categories.

 • Art/Experimental - Narrative and non-narrative films with surreal, symbolic, or abstract elements, and/or films employing unconventional production techniques.